Beautiful rocky pool along a beautiful mountain stream.

 ReferenceHunt Hot Springs [PRIVATE PROPERTY] - Hot Springs in California

 Hot springs on private property near Mount Shasta.
 The stone-made tubs had been destroyed, but the signature water was still there.
-Caution We have been informed that the property is privately owned and therefore unavailable.
-There are also reports of ...
+You'll never know unless you go there There are several hot springs in the rural California town of Big ...

 About 500 feet from the Hunt Hot Springs is another soaking spot, Kosk Hot Springs.

 I almost missed it, but the wooden railing was the landmark.

 Perhaps it was the owner's intention, but the lower side of the hill had been destroyed and could not be easily climbed.

 Once I managed to climb the slippery slope, the rest of the way was through the forest, where it was easy to walk.

 A camping space was found around the end of the Kosk Creek.